WillNickols/SPreCC/README.md

 <p align="center">
  <img src="Figures/weighted_metrics/weighted_metrics.png" width="800" height="400">
     <br>
-    <em>Figure 4: Overall F1, Precision, and Recall weighted by the frequency of a chemical's use.</em>
+    <em>Figure 4: Overall F1, Precision, and Recall weighted by the frequency of a chemical or technique's use.</em>
 </p>

 In keeping with [other attempts](https://mlcb.github.io/mlcb2019_proceedings/papers/paper_3.pdf), we report the weighted precision, recall, and F1, which are calculated by determining each metric for each chemical condition and crystallization technique and taking the weighted average of each metric with weights corresponding to their frequency of use.
 Because the precision, recall, and F1 are much better for common chemicals like PEG and common techniques like vapor diffusion than for uncommon chemicals and techniques, these metrics provide a considerably more optimistic view of the model than in Figure 3.
 While these metrics are nominally inferior to the [one known other attempt](https://mlcb.github.io/mlcb2019_proceedings/papers/paper_3.pdf) at predicting presence/absence values for chemical conditions and techniques, we believe their randomized construction of test and train sets and apparent lack of deduplication led to inflated performance metrics for their models, though it is not clear exactly how much inflation occurred.
 As before, the metrics were very similar for all models, suggesting that the presence/absence values of similar proteins are much more important than the weights assigned to them.
 (As before, the metrics were so similar across models that we chose not to display them.)